This accessibility statement applies to the Faraday Institution website.

 We are doing the following to fix the issues listed above:

-We are working with our accessibility consultants and web designer to define a programme of work that we anticipate would address the majority of the website functionality issues identified above before the end of 2022.
+We are working with our accessibility consultants and the web designer to continue to address accessibility issues identified within the limitations of the legacy website.

 Members of the Faraday Institution that generate website content have been trained in good digital accessibility practices and will apply their learnings to new content.
 New images uploaded will have alt text applied and we will add alt text to legacy content as pages are reviewed.